matthewgdv/miscutils/README.md

 The `ScriptBase` class
 --------------------
-* Uses a metaclass that wraps every method in a profiler, showing duration and a repr() of the object after each method call
+* Uses a metaclass that wraps every method in a profiler, showing duration, arguments, and return value of each method call, and a repr() of the script object
-* The writes profiling information and print statements to a log
+* Writes profiling information and print statements to a log
 * Upon exiting the constructor, serializes the object to the same directory as the log
 * Any kwargs passed to the constructor are stored in the `ScriptBase.arguments` attribute
 * The `ScriptBase.name` attribute is automatically set to the name of the file the class is defined in
-* The `ScriptBase.run_mode` attribute is automatically 'smart' by default, but can be set as a constuctor kwarg, for use with `iotools`
+* For use with `iotools.IOHandler`, the `ScriptBase.run_mode` attribute is automatically 'smart' by default, but can be set as a constuctor kwarg

 Context manager classes
 --------------------